omgnetwork/omgnetwork.github.io/docs/old/block-explorer-troubleshooting.md

 ### Dishonest venue
-The table describes how a dishonest venue may interfere with the state of the OmiseGO Network:
+The table describes how a dishonest venue may interfere with the state of the OMG Network:

 | Event | Description |